-- Tightening of safety standards for vehicles like seat belts, anti-lock braking system, child restraint, Bus Body Code, Ambulance Code, etc.
+- Tightening of safety standards for vehicles like seat belts, anti-lock braking systems, child restraint, Bus Body Code, Ambulance Code, etc.

-- To check the fitness of in use vehicle, the GOI is implementing a scheme for setting up of Inspection and Certification (I & C) Centre.
+- To check the fitness of in-use vehicles, the GOI is implementing a scheme for setting up of Inspection and Certification (I & C) Centre.